rasmushugosson/app-lib/README.md

 ### Additional Header Files

 The other header files in the `app-lib/include` folder contain utility classes and functions that can be used to create graphics applications. `Files.h` is mostly a wrapper around [STB](https://github.com/nothings/stb) containing classes and methods for reading and writing image and audio files.
 The `OpenGL.h`, `Vulkan.h` and `OpenAL.h` header files are all similar in structure, with each containing a macro that checks and throws custom exceptions for the respective API calls, in addition to forward including the respective API headers.
-Lastly, the `ImGui.h` header is the original [Dear ImGui](https://github.com/ocornut/imgui) header file with some modifications to work with project structure.
+Lastly, the `ImGui.h` header is the original [Dear ImGui](https://github.com/ocornut/imgui) header file with some modifications to work with project structure, and the same is true for the [GLM](https://github.com/g-truc/glm) library.

 ### Code Example